Janet Lam: Biography

-Lam married her husband in 1980 at the age of 16.
-They have two sons: Gilbert Lee Man-lung and Jacky Lee Man-chun.
-Their son Jacky attended Wah Yan College.
-Lam is a singer who sings in a band with the wives of three former and current chiefs of the police services.
+Lam married her husband John Lee Ka Chiu in 1980, who was then aged 22.
+Gilbert Lee Man-lung and Jacky Lee Man-chun, who attended Wah Yan College, are their sons.
+Singing in a band with the wives of three former and current chiefs of the police service, she was a singer.

 On 8 May 2022, her husband won the 2022 Hong Kong Chief Executive election, as the sole candidate approved by China.
-He took office on 1 July 2022, making Lam the spouse of the Chief Executive of Hong Kong.
+He took office on 1 July 2022, making Lam the first lady of the Chief Executive of Hong Kong.

 In September 2022, she was introduced as the president of The Community Chest of Hong Kong.
+Additionally, she served as a judge for the Miss Hong Kong 2022.

+Age speculations

+Lam's age was never officially confirmed.
+It is known that Lam had studied in True Light Girls' College, which was established in 1973.
+Sources quoted by media said Lee, who graduated from secondary school in 1977, did not go to university after Lam, then his girlfriend, became pregnant.